Food, nutrition, health

 Stay Strong, Stay Healthy

-A ten-session program that teaches basic strength training for middle-aged and older adults to improve health and quality of life.
+An eight-session program that teaches basic strength training for middle-aged and older adults to improve health and quality of life.
 Exercise sessions improve strength and balance.
 Starter weights for in-class use are provided.
 More program info

 Basic: simple, easy-to-learn starter exercises.